John Ford (1894-1973)

 Biography

-He began producing and directing films and in 1917 he was promoted contract director, making his early reputation mainly with 'B' Westerns.
-He joined Fox Studios in 1921 and two years later formally changed his name from Jack to John Ford.
-His first big budget movie was another Western, 'The Iron Horse' in 1924 and it became a classic, used as a model for future epic Westerns, and was one of the top-grossing films of the decade.
-Even at this stage, Ford was acquiring a formidable reputation.
+Jack joined Fox Studios in 1921 and two years later formally changed his name from Jack to John Ford.
+He continued to gain experience and knowledge by directing several films each year until 1924 when he made his first big budget movie, another Western, 'The Iron Horse', a long, epic account of the building of the Transcontinental railroad across America.
+It became a classic, used as a model for future epic Westerns, and was one of the top-grossing films of the decade, taking over $2 million worldwide, against a budget of $280,000.
+Even at this early stage, Ford was acquiring a formidable reputation.

 'Mary of Scotland' was a relatively weak film but shows Ford's consummate professionalism and his ability to make something interesting out of a bad script and a poorly chosen cast.
 At his best, Ford made some of the most memorable films Hollywood ever released.
 'Young Mr. Lincoln' in 1939 shows Ford's sense of visual beauty at its most impressive, transforming a somewhat pedestrian script into a memorable hagiography.